konstantin-a-maslov/scalable_glacier_mapping/README.md

 predictions_dir = ...
 ```

-And replace the paths to the downloaded subsets of the dataset depending on where you store them.
+And replace the paths to the downloaded subsets of the tile-based dataset depending on where you store them.
 The `predictions_dir` variable should contain a path to the folder where you would like to store the prediction results.

 ### Training/finetuning a model